Shopping for durable, easy-to-use garden tools can be challenging, especially when facing so many options.

 Widest Landscaping Rake

 As for the rake itself, enjoy the heavy-duty aluminum rake head.
-It comes with wrap-around bracing, which we always suggest if you want something super sturdy and durable.
+It comes with wrap-around bracing, which I always suggest if you want something super sturdy and durable.

 The aluminum handle is 66 inches long — great for tall people and getting into hard-to-reach places.
 Your comfort has been well-considered, too.
 The handle comes with a vinyl grip so you can hold it comfortably and securely for long periods.